Omega596/HMCL-PE-User-Manual/time-to-play/hmcl-pe-control-layout-pattern/in-game-control-layout-pattern.md

 **To modify your Control Layout settings, you need to enable Edit Mode first.**

 {% hint style="info" %}
-After the change you need to close it in time, otherwise you can't use the buttons provided by HMCL-PE to play the game.
+After you changed the Control Layout Pattern, you need to disable Edit mode to interact with the game.
 {% endhint %}

 ### Show boundaries